Ângela Ferreira: Career

 In 2014 Ferreira held a solo exhibition, Indépendance Cha Cha, at the Lumiar Cité gallery in Lisbon.
 This exhibition was a continuation of the project that she developed for the Lubumbashi Biennale, taking inspiration from the colonial architecture of downtown Lubumbashi and juxtaposing her work with two videos: one considering forced labour in the mines in that area; the other showing an interpretation of Indépendance Cha Cha, a song by Joseph Kabasele, which became an anthem of the independence movements in francophone Africa in the 1960s.
-For this work, Ferreira was awarded the Novobanco Photo Award in 2015.
+For this work, Ferreira was awarded the Novo Banco Photo Award in 2015.
 In 2015, she presented a solo exhibition at the Centre for Art and Architecture Affairs in Guimarães, Portugal, which brought together works produced between 2008 and 2012.

 In 2018 Ferreira was an honorary research fellow at the University of the Witwatersrand in South Africa.
 Most recently, her work was part of an exhibition of Portuguese female artists at the Calouste Gulbenkian Museum, entitled Tudo o que eu quero (All that I want), which was part of the cultural programme of the Portuguese Presidency of the Council of the European Union.

 Ferreira's work can be found in several public collections, including those of the Museum of Art, Architecture and Technology (MAAT), Lisbon; the EDP Foundation, Lisbon; the Calouste Gulbenkian Foundation; the Serralves Foundation, Porto; the Galicia Contemporary Art Centre (CGAC), in Santiago de Compostela; the Market Gallery Foundation, Johannesburg; and the Iziko South African National Gallery, Cape Town.